duluca/lemon-mart/README.md

 The current mode can be adjusted in `environment.ts`.
 You can see how each mode is implemented in the link source files above.

-> This is covered in more detail in [Angular for Enterprise, 2nd Edition](https://expertlysimple.io/angular-for-enterprise-2nd-edition/).
+> This is covered in more detail in [Angular for Enterprise Applications, 3rd Edition](https://www.amazon.com/Angular-Enterprise-Applications-Router-first-architecture/dp/1805127128).

 ### Build Configurations